Graph Isomorphism: Mixed-Integer Convex Optimization from First-Order Methods: Conclusion

 \section{Conclusion}

 In this paper, we develop and evaluate mixed-integer convex formulations and algorithms for the graph isomorphism problem.
-Despite the problem being well-studied on theoretical and algorithmic aspects, we showed that a mixed-integer convex approach leveraging first-order methods and graph-specific presolving techniques could achieve great performance, in particular on \texttt{Paley}, \texttt{iso\_r01N} and \texttt{sts} graphs.
-The fundamental operations performed in Boscia are gradient computations and LMO calls on $\mathcal{D}_n$, which could both be ported to GPU for increased performance.
+Despite the problem being well-studied on theoretical and algorithmic aspects, we showed that a mixed-integer convex approach leveraging first-order methods and graph-specific presolving techniques could achieve great performance.

 From the experiments, we can conclude that optimization-based methods benefit from a high degree of symmetry as it increases the number of solutions.
 To effectively solve GI for asymmetric graphs, presolving techniques that detect substructures and infer variable fixings from them are crucial.

-The matching problem warrants further specific investigation to develop new formulations, algorithms, and understand in which cases various approaches can perform well.
+We hope that this insight will provide guidance for the design of specialized GI detection solvers.

+The fundamental operations performed in Boscia, namely gradient computation and calls to the Hungarian algorithm, could both be ported to GPU for increased performance, unlike solving methods based on constraint programming or linear optimization, offering a promising avenue for future research.

+Considering the encouraging performance of our approach, we plan to extend our work to the graph matching problem, with a particular focus on preprocessing techniques.

 \begin{credits}